I kā tini waka o te motu, ka mihi mai I tēnei uri nō Te Waka o Aoraki

 He waka eke noa

-My name is Justine Camp and I am a research fellow in the Big Data Team of the Better Start National Science Challenge and I am privileged to be able to be a part of the challenge.
+My name is Justine Camp and I am a Senior Research Fellow in the Big Data Team of the Better Start National Science Challenge and I am privileged to be able to be a part of the challenge.
 My role involves working with Māori communities to ensure that their views around the use of Māori data are part of our teams everyday thinking and supporting Māori led research that involves big data.
 In addition, we are making good use of the access to the IDI that is granted to us for the term of the challenge and partnering with iwi to support their research aspirations.

 Better Start National Science Challenge: Big data team